Great Train Robbery: Gang Steals £2.6 Million

 What Else Happened on August 8

-Duke Zhuang of Lu marched into Qi to install the exiled prince Gongzi Jiu, only to crash against Duke Huan's forces at Qianshi.
-This defeat cemented Duke Huan's…
+Duke Zhuang of Lu marched an army into the Duchy of Qi to install the exiled prince Gongzi Jiu on the throne, only to crash against Duke Huan's newly mustered f…

 King Louis the German and Charles the Bald split the Middle Frankish Kingdom at Meerssen, carving it into distinct eastern and western territories.
 This divisio…